Vinyl Cleaning And Care

 Some stains will set if they are not removed immediately.
 Others may be removed with specific techniques described below:

 - Ballpoint ink.
-Ink spots usually stain vinyl products permanently, but much of the stain may be removed by wiping immediately with rubbing alcohol.
+Ink spots usually stain vinyl products permanently, but much of the stain may be removed by wiping immediately with soap and water.

 - Surface mildew.
 Wash with a bleach solution of one tablespoon of bleach to a quart of water, then rinse several times with clear water.

 - Tar, asphalt.
 Remove immediately.
 Lengthy contact will cause a permanent stain.
-To clean, use a cloth dampened with kerosene or mineral spirits, rub gently from outside of stain to center.
+To clean, use a cloth dampened with soapy water, rub gently from outside of stain to center.
 This will prevent stain from spreading.
 Rinse with soap and water.

 - Chewing gum, car grease, shoe polish.
 Scrape off as much as possible (chewing gum will come off more easily if rubbed with an ice cube).
-Use mineral spirits to remove remainder.
+Use soapy water to remove remainder.
 Shoe polish should be removed immediately as it contains dye which can cause permanent staining.